 Interior designer Chaitali Parikh tells us how to use a headboard to dress up a bedroom

 Here’s a question- do you know why headboards are an important part of your bedroom set-up?
 No?
 We tell you why you need to consider one for your home today.
 Headboards are not just a great way of offering support to your back for the large amount of time you spend reading and working on your bed, but it also offers a great way to personalise and update your bedroom.
-There are a few things to keep in mind, once you’ve decided to add one to your bedroom.
+There are a few things to keep in mind, once you’ve decided to add one to your bedroom design.
 Interior designer Chaitali Parikh of Inscape Designers gives us a low down.

 It’s important to keep a few things in mind before you start out.
 Says Chaitali Parikh, owner and principal interior designer of Inscape Designers, “The first decision to be made is your preference for hard or soft headboards.”
 Soft headboards have an added benefit of comfort while hard headboards tend to be easier to maintain.